LiskArchive/lisk-legacy-docs/configuration.md

                         "wsPort": 4000 // Port of the Seed Peer.
                     }
                 ],
-                "blacklistedPeers": [ // Peers to exclude from communicating with.
+                "blacklistedPeers": [ // List of peers to exclude from communicating with.
                 	"9.8.7.6:4000", // IP or address of the blacklisted peer.
-                	"4.3.2.1", // Port of the blacklisted peer.
                 ],
                 "ackTimeout": 20000, // When a node tries to make an RPC against a peer (and expects a response), this value determines the maximum amount of time (in milliseconds) that the node will wait to receive a response from the peer.
 If the peer does not respond in time, then the RPC will fail with an error.
                 "connectTimeout": 5000, // When a node tries to connect to a peer, this value determines the maximum amount of time (in milliseconds) that the node will wait to complete the handshake with the peer.
 If the peer does not complete the handshake in time, then the connection will be closed.